orchestr7/ktoml/README.md

 Other platforms could be added later on the demand (just create a corresponding issue) or easily built by users on their machines.

-:globe_with_meridians: ktoml supports Kotlin 1.8.21
+:globe_with_meridians: ktoml supports Kotlin 1.9.22

 ## Current limitations
 :heavy_exclamation_mark: Please note, that TOML standard does not define Java-like types: `Char`, `Short`, etc.
-You can check types that are supported in TOML [here](https://toml.io/en/v1.0.0#string).
+You can check types that are supported in TOML standard [here](https://toml.io/en/v1.0.0#string).
-We will support all Kotlin primitive types in the future with the non-strict configuration of ktoml, but now only String, Long, Double and Boolean are supported from the list of Kotlin primitives.
+However, in Ktoml, our goal is to comprehensively support all primitive types offered by Kotlin.

 **General** \
 We are still developing and testing this library, so it has several limitations: \